 “Next Gen” Donors Are Here Now

 The generational cohorts commonly referred to as “Next Gen” among fundraisers, advisors, wealth managers and others are usually Millennials and early Gen Zers—but these groups aren’t so next these days, they’re solidly now.
-In fact, 21-to-34 year-olds made up the majority of the U.S. population in 2021.
+In fact, 20-to-34 year olds made up the largest share of the U.S. population in 2021.
 Millennials and even their younger counterparts in Gen Z now hold major roles in government, business and the social sector.
 Many have families, careers and are entering their prime earning years.

 Like so much else in their lives, these younger donors approach philanthropy and giving in their own way.
 And while any individual member is of course, unique—with their own values, priorities, challenges and circumstances—there are still a number of overall generational shifts occurring that philanthropy and financial professionals will do well to note.